PDempsey03/MmcSerializer/src/README.md

 ﻿# MmcSerializer
 Custom Serializer for C# to handle multiple different file formats.

-This is a WIP library and currently only has very limited functionality for xml, and basic classes.
+This is a WIP library that currently supports classes, structs, primitives, enums, strings in the XML data format.